AAFouad/Chess/README.md

-This is not a finished project.
+This is not a finished project.\n
 Run from Test.java not Main.java